 If it is clear that you remain dissatisfied then you will be sent a copy of this document setting out our formal complaints procedure.

 You should write to our Compliance Officer for Legal Practice, Rebecca Bell, at email@example.com who heads up our Professional Standards & Risk team.
 Please clearly mark your letter ‘Formal Complaint’ and outline the cause of your dissatisfaction and if possible any action you would like us to take to remedy your concerns.
 If there are any circumstances which make it difficult for you to make a complaint in writing, please call our Professional Standards & Risk team on 020 7551 7777 who will do all they can to assist you.

 We will acknowledge receipt of your complaint within five working days and inform you of the name of the person who will look into your complaint.
 We take any form of complaint very seriously and as a result of our ongoing commitment to ensuring good client care and quality of service, we might outsource stage 2 of our complaints procedure to an Independent Complaints Handler.
 We believe that in some circumstances this can benefit our clients as it allows us to obtain an independent view on any complaints and gain constructive feedback on how our services can be improved.
 If your concerns are referred out to them, they will acknowledge your complaint within 5 working days and undertake a detailed investigation.

 The person investigating the complaint will have full access to all the information and personnel that they require to investigate your complaint properly.
-They may contact you directly if they need further information from you to assist the investigation.
-They will prepare a report, including their recommendations, which is sent to the Managing Partner for review.
+They may contact you directly to discuss and confirm your heads of complaints and request any further information from you to assist the investigation.
+For more information, please see our Privacy Notice.